neondatabase/autoscaling/README.md

 # Autoscaling — dev branch

-This branch exists only to track what's currently deployed to these regions:
+This branch exists only to track what's currently deployed to the regions below.
+The order of deployment should be:

-* dev-us-east-2-beta
+* dev-us-east-2-beta - staging
-* dev-eu-central-1-alpha
+* dev-eu-central-1-alpha - pre-prod
-* dev-eu-west-1-zeta
+* dev-eu-west-1-zeta - console previews

 We don't *quite* use the release yaml files directly, because there are some config differences that we want to preserve.